Alma-media/go-config/README.md

 ```

 ## How to use?
-1. Create a config struct
+1. Import package `github.com/Alma-media/go-config`
-2. Set default values (if needed) for struct fields
+2. Create a config struct
-3. Import package `github.com/Alma-media/go-config`
+3. Set default values (if needed) for struct fields
-4. Pass the struct (or better a pointer to it if you are going to pass the config across the application) to `Init()` func
+4. Pass the pointer to a struct to `Init()` func
 5. Check error and enjoy

 ## Priorities